Mission 25 · Stage 3

 1

-Only when you press does the score change — no press means no change.
+The score only changes when you press — no press means no change.

 if (digitalRead(BUTTON_PIN) == LOW)